Rikuzentakata, Iwate: 2011 Tōhoku earthquake and tsunami

 Rikuzentakata was almost completely destroyed by the tsunami following the Tōhoku earthquake.
-According to the police, every building smaller than three stories high was completely flooded, with buildings bigger than three stories high being flooded partially, one of the buildings being the city hall, where the water also reached as high as the third floor.
+According to the police, every building smaller than three stories high was completely flooded, including Yonezawa Shokai Building, leaving only the chimney which Yuichi Yonezawa clung to.
+Buildings more than three stories high flooded partially, one of the buildings being the city hall, where the water also reached as high as the third floor.
 The Japan Self-Defense Forces initially reported that between 300 and 400 bodies were found in the town.

 On 14 March, an illustrated BBC report showed a picture of the town, describing it as "almost completely flattened."
 The town's tsunami shelters were designed for a wave of 3 to 4 m in height, but the tsunami of March 2011 created a wave 13 m high which inundated the designated safe locations.
-Local officials estimated that 20% to 40% of the town's population has been killed.
+Local officials estimated that 20% to 40% of the town's population was killed.
 Although the town was prepared for earthquakes and tsunamis and had a 6.5 m seawall, it was not enough and more than 80% of 8,000 houses were swept away.

 A BBC film dated 20 March reported that the harbour gates of the town failed to shut as the tsunami approached, and that 45 young firemen were swept away while attempting to close them manually.
 The same film reported that 500 bodies had been recovered in the town, but that 10,000 people were still unaccounted-for out of a population of 26,000.
 As of 3 April 2011, 1,000 people from the town were confirmed dead with 1,300 still missing.
 In late May 2011, an Australian reporter interviewed a surviving volunteer firefighter who said 49 firefighters were killed in Rikuzentakata by the tsunami, among 284 firefighters known to have died along the affected coast, many while closing the doors of the tsunami barriers along the seashore.